NeverCL/IdentitySample/README.md

     the client opens a back-channel to the token service to retrieve the access token

 HybridAndClientCredentials => ResponseType = "code id_token"

+Hybrid flow is a combination of the implicit and authorization code flow - it uses combinations of multiple grant types, most typically code id_token
+    Hybrid = Implicit + Authorize Code